 European Redwood Timber Cladding – The Ultimate Guide to European Redwood Timber Cladding

 European Redwood, also known as Scots Pine, Pinus Sylvestris or Scandinavian Redwood, is a very popular softwood specie that is known for its good quality.
 The timber is imported from privately owned forests with FSC or PEFC Certification in Scandinavia and Russia.
 The quality of the timber is greatly affected by the conditions of growth, climate, soil, elevation and other factors.
 Its properties make it an ideal species for internal joinery, as well as cladding and construction.

 Appearance of Scandinavian Redwood

 European Redwood is a particularly light colour.
 The sapwood tends to be a creamy-white to yellow colour, and the heartwood is usually a yellowish-brown or reddish-brown colour.
-When Koppers Microshades treatment is applied, the pigments consistently enrich the colour over time, holding its colour for longer than other traditional species of timber, making it an aesthetically pleasing specie.
+When NORclad Brunnea treatment is applied, the pigments consistently enrich the colour over time, holding its colour for longer than other traditional species of timber, making it an aesthetically pleasing specie.

 Redwood Timber Properties and Durability